 The experience of the 2008 economic and financial crisis challenged conventional economic tools, with other schools of economic thought brought into sharp focus.
 This has opened up a number of questions that the IFoA would like to explore through a research programme focused on economic modelling.

 Dr Iain Clacher of Leeds University Business School was engaged in June 2017 to undertake the first phase of the research; a survey of the economic theories used, both explicitly and implicitly, by firms which employ actuaries in the UK.
 Dr Clacher undertook a series of detailed interviews with a range of experts, both internal and external to the Profession, looking at economic theories in common use in actuarial practice.
-Dr Clacher's initial findings were discussed at a recent Actuarial Research Centre (ARC) event with senior actuaries and experts, looking at how the Profession could improve economic understanding in areas that inform actuarial work.
-Following these thought-provoking discussions, ARC and IFoA actuarial volunteers will be progressing further research and stakeholder discussion to ensure the profession is contributing to, and learning from, this important debate.
+Dr Clacher's initial findings were discussed at an Actuarial Research Centre (ARC) event, held in May 2018 with senior actuaries and experts, looking at how the Profession could improve economic understanding in areas that inform actuarial work.
+Following these thought-provoking discussions, the ARC and IFoA actuarial volunteers will be progressing further research and stakeholder discussion to ensure the profession is contributing to, and learning from, this important debate.
 Dr Clacher's report - summarising his research findings - has been published.
 Download the report.

 Face to face interviews with relevant individuals working in firms including, but not limited to, insurance companies, consultancies, banks and pension funds.
-The research will be carried out in two phases to allow for a round table event at which preliminary results can be used to guide the second phase of research.
+The research was carried out in two phases to allow for a round table event at which preliminary results were discussed and used to guide the second phase of research.

-The initial output of this research is a report summarising Dr Clacher's findings as well as presentations at relevant IFoA events.
+The initial output of this research was a report summarising Dr Clacher's findings as well as presentations at relevant IFoA events.

 Dr Clacher's initial report, June 2019: The report provides a picture of the current opinions of a range of actuaries and economic experts on the subject of economic thought, how the traditional concept of economic thought is changing and the likely impact this change could make on approaches towards long-term investment and risk.